semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 A [transitive
 dependency](/docs/semgrep-supply-chain/glossary/#transitive-or-indirect-dependency),
 also known as an indirect dependency, is a dependency of a dependency.
-Semgrep Supply Chain scans transitive dependencies for security vulnerabilities, but it does *not* perform reachability analysis.
+Semgrep Supply Chain scans transitive dependencies for [all supported languages](/supported-languages#semgrep-supply-chain), looking for security vulnerabilities, but it does *not* perform reachability analysis.
 This means that Semgrep Supply Chain doesn't check the source code of your project's dependencies to determine if their dependencies produce a reachable finding in your code.